Below is a list of employment resources. For further assistance, contact the IAS Graduate Office.

 Local Internship Sites

 Occasionally, UW professors and offices are in a position to offer Research Assistant (RA), Teaching Assistant (TA), and Staff Assistant (SA) positions to graduate students.
 Assistants are hired directly by the employing department and are covered by a union contract.
 Positions may provide a stipend, health insurance, and other UW benefits, depending on student status.
 Before applying, please contact the employing department to determine your eligibility as a student in a fee-based program.

-While it is impossible to know what positions will become available in a given year, the IAS Graduate Office makes every effort to alert students via email or our monthly e-newsletter, Coordinates.
+While it is impossible to know what positions will become available in a given year, the IAS Graduate Office makes every effort to alert students via email.
 UW Employment occasionally lists campus-wide Assistantships (search under category: “Academic Student Employee”).
 Additionally, assistantships are often advertised through the Graduate Funding Information Service (GFIS) Funding Blog.
 Read more about UW Graduate Assistantships.

 UW Career Resources